Skip to main content

 Profile picture for user Ariana Moir

 Ariana Moir specializes in adult learning and educational programming.
 With over ten years of experience in the not-for-profit and education fields, her background includes teaching English in adult education and university settings and creating cross-cultural programs for educators, families and students.
-She is the education program coordinator at The ILC Public Education Institute.
+She is the education program manager at The ILC Public Education Institute.

 Profile picture for user Meghan Rosenberg